Jackie Parker: Jones County Junior College

-When he first was graduated from high school Parker found that his college playing choices were limited because he was married, so he elected to play his first two years of college sports for Jones County Junior College in Ellisville, Mississippi, from 1950 to 1951.
+When he first graduated from high school Parker found that his college playing choices were limited because he was married, so he elected to play his first two years of college sports for Jones County Junior College in Ellisville, Mississippi, from 1950 to 1951.
 In 1951, he led the Bobcat football team to a 9–0–1 record and a state title.
 He was also a standout baseball player helping JCJC to a South Division title and state runner-up finish in 1951 and a state championship in 1952.
 He was eventually inducted into both the JCJC Sports Hall of Fame and the National Junior College Athletic Association Hall of Fame.
 He then transferred to Mississippi State University where he spent two seasons as a member of the Bulldogs.

 Mississippi State

 When Parker first got to Mississippi State he once again found that his married status was a limiting factor as head football coach Murray Warmath had a policy against married players.
 Mississippi State baseball coach, R.P.
 "Doc" Patty had no such policy so Parker got a baseball scholarship and joined the team, where he was an outstanding shortstop and received an offer to play for the Cincinnati Reds.
 In 1952 the football coaches were in dire need of someone to run their new split-T offense and gave Parker a chance.
 Early on coaches were not impressed with Parker, but then in the final scrimmage before the opening game he tossed seven touchdowns.

 Nicknamed "The Fast Freight from Mississippi State", he was named to the 1952 and 1953 All–Southeastern Conference teams and the 1953 College Football All-America Team.
 In 1952, he led all NCAA Division I players in points scored, with 120.
 Parker's 120 points were an SEC record that stood until 1992, when it was broken by Georgia running back Garrison Hearst.
 Parker won numerous other honors during his college career including being named the Nashville Banner SEC MVP in 1952 and 53, the Birmingham QB Club MVP in 1953 (an award he shared with teammate Hal Easterwood, who was a lineman), and being named the Atlanta Touchdown Club Back of the Year in 1953.

 Parker rewrote the record books at MSU and still holds several school records.